alan-turing-institute/CleverCSV/docs/README.rst

 .. code-block:: text

-   USAGE
-     clevercsv [-h] [-v] [-V] <command> [<arg1>] ... [<argN>]
+   usage: clevercsv [-h] [-V] [-v] command ...

-   ARGUMENTS
-     <command>       The command to execute
-     <arg>           The arguments of the command

-   GLOBAL OPTIONS
+   Available commands:
-     -h (--help)     Display this help message.
+     help         Display help information
-     -v (--verbose)  Enable verbose mode.
-     -V (--version)  Display the application version.

-   AVAILABLE COMMANDS
-     code            Generate Python code for importing the CSV file detect          Detect the dialect of a CSV file explore         Drop into a Python shell with the CSV file loaded help            Display the manual of a command standardize     Convert a CSV file to one that conforms to RFC-4180 view            View the CSV file on the command line using TabView
+     detect       Detect the dialect of a CSV file view         View the CSV file on the command line using TabView standardize  Convert a CSV file to one that conforms to RFC-4180 code         Generate Python code to import a CSV file explore      Explore the CSV file in an interactive Python shell

 Each of the commands has further options (for instance, the ``code`` and ``explore`` commands have support for importing the CSV file as a Pandas